Virtus Stone Harbor Emerging Markets Total Income Fund (NYSE:EDI) Declares $0.07 Monthly Dividend

-Virtus Stone Harbor Emerging Markets Total Income Fund (NYSE:EDI – Get Rating) announced a monthly dividend on Thursday, March 2nd, Wall Street Journal reports.
-Investors of record on Thursday, April 13th will be given a dividend of 0.07 per share on Tuesday, April 25th.
-This represents a $0.84 annualized dividend and a yield of 15.56%.
-The ex-dividend date is Wednesday, April 12th.
+Virtus Stone Harbor Emerging Markets Total Income Fund (NYSE:EDI – Get Rating) declared a monthly dividend on Friday, March 3rd, Wall Street Journal reports.
+Shareholders of record on Thursday, May 11th will be given a dividend of 0.07 per share on Tuesday, May 23rd.
+This represents a $0.84 annualized dividend and a yield of 15.14%.
+The ex-dividend date is Wednesday, May 10th.

-Virtus Stone Harbor Emerging Markets Total Income Fund has decreased its dividend payment by an average of 20.5% per year over the last three years.
+Virtus Stone Harbor Emerging Markets Total Income Fund has decreased its dividend payment by an average of 20.5% annually over the last three years.

-Virtus Stone Harbor Emerging Markets Total Income Fund Trading Down 1.8 %
+Virtus Stone Harbor Emerging Markets Total Income Fund Stock Up 2.8 %

-NYSE EDI opened at $5.40 on Friday.
+Shares of NYSE EDI opened at $5.55 on Friday.
 Virtus Stone Harbor Emerging Markets Total Income Fund has a one year low of $3.75 and a one year high of $7.45.
-The stock has a 50-day moving average of $5.54 and a 200 day moving average of $4.87.
+The business’s fifty day moving average price is $5.56 and its 200-day moving average price is $4.87.

 Virtus Stone Harbor Emerging Markets Total Income Fund Company Profile